skit-ai/tech/_posts/2022-06-26-contextual-slu.md

 ## Some probable approaches from literature

 After observing an improvement in our models by just using a single bot prompt, we decided to a delve a bit further and found out many approaches that can be utilized for our use-case.
-While doing literature review, I observed that encoding the contextual prompt along with the user prompt gives the best performance amongst all the methods.
+While doing literature review, we observed that encoding the contextual prompt along with the user prompt gives the best performance amongst all the methods.
 The current approach of concatenating bot prompts with the user prompt acts as a natural baseline for our subsequent experiments in this direction.
 We discuss the encoding based approaches from the literature below:

 ### Encoding dialogue History [1, 2]
 1. We can encode [1] the complete dialogue history as shown below.
 Let us assume that the dialogue is